-In accordance with the requirement for the Trust to distribute all of its taxable income for the year, we may also declare a special unit distribution.
-Immediately after issuance of such units in satisfaction of the special unit distribution, the number of outstanding units of the Trust are consolidated such that the total number of units outstanding does not change, with the result that each unitholder holds the same number of units following such distribution as were held immediately prior.
+In accordance with the requirement for DRI Healthcare Trust to distribute all of its taxable income for the year, we may also declare a special unit distribution.
+Immediately after issuance of such units in satisfaction of the special unit distribution, the number of outstanding units of DRI Healthcare Trust are consolidated such that the total number of units outstanding does not change, with the result that each unitholder holds the same number of units following such distribution as were held immediately prior.
 Each unitholder of record on the record date of the special unit distribution is entitled to add the amount of the special unit distribution to their adjusted cost base of units of the Trust.
-Any special unit distribution is anticipated to be issued on or about January 20 to unitholders of record at the close of business on December 31 in each year.
-If the distribution date does not fall on a business day, we will issue the distribution on the business day immediately following the indicated distribution date.
+Any special unit distribution is anticipated to be issued on December 31 to unitholders of record at the close of business on December 31 in each year.